-Built by the team behind Pydantic (the most widely used data validation library in Python), PydanticAI provides an agent framework where every agent has a typed result, type-checked tool signatures, and dependency injection that composes cleanly with your existing codebase [2].
+Built by the team behind Pydantic (the most widely used data validation library in Python), PydanticAI provides an agent framework where every agent has a typed result, type-checked tool signatures, and dependency injection that composes cleanly with your existing codebase GitHub: pydantic/pydantic-ai.
 This guide walks through building a multi-step document analysis agent from scratch.

 Prerequisites